 If your excess fat is stored around the neck, this decreases your airway size making it more difficult to breathe.
 This can result in loud breathing, snoring or the breathing stops altogether.
 Additionally, the excess neck fat causes inflammation, which increases your risk of developing sleep apnoea.

 This is due to the excess weight placing more pressure on the cartilage and joints.
-Eventually the cartilage tissue covering the bones wears away.
+Eventually, the cartilage tissue covering the bones wears away.
 As with sleep apnoea, the increase in inflammation may also be a contributing factor.
 Overweight people are also at a greater risk of osteoporosis leading to bone thinning.
 Even children with excess fat are warned they’ll develop fragile bones which will heighten their risk of suffering from musculoskeletal disorders in adulthood.

 Gaining fat during adulthood increases your risk of these cancers, regardless of whether you’re classified as obese or overweight.
 It has been suggested, fat cells may alter the cell growth due to a release of certain hormones and lead to cancer.
 However, the exact cause remains unclear.

 Obese people have over a 50 percent higher risk of struggling with depression when compared to lean individuals.
 People suffering from depression have a 58 percent increased risk of becoming obese.
-Excess weight and depression both contribute to a viscous cycle.
+Excess weight and depression both contribute to a vicious cycle.

 Regardless of whether you were depressed first and then gained weight or vice versa, the stress causes changes to in your brain chemistry and its function.
-Those with depression are also found to have elevated cortisol levels which has the potential to change the substances in fat cells responsible for fat accumulation.
+Those with depression are also found to have elevated cortisol levels which have the potential to change the substances in fat cells responsible for fat accumulation.

 Obesity contributes to infertility and reduces the rates of successful pregnancy in both natural and assisted conception.
 Studies found severely obese women, with a BMI of 40 or more, are 43 percent less likely to conceive than women of a normal weight.